kevinoh45TuD/pp1_zoo_website/README.md

 2. Animal page update:
    - Additional animals talked about.
 Currently there is 3 featured, there could easily be 6+ on the animal page.
    - Interactions and animations could be added to this page also to make it more engaging for users.

+Both future features will engage the users to a greater extent while also providing additional utility.

 [Back to top](#central-zoo)